bookwyrm/bookwyrm.github.com/contracting.md

 ### Technology X

-I’ve been called a gifted learner and I’m quick at picking up new languages, frameworks, technologies.
+I’ve been called a gifted learner and I’m quick at picking up new languages, frameworks, and technologies.
 If you’ve got a project in a technology not mentioned here there’s a good chance that I’ve heard of it and dabbled some so I’d still love to chat with you about it and see if I can offer any insight or would be a good fit.